The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 The Fender Mini '57 is a super-compact practice amp that would feel equally at home sitting on your desktop or practice room floor.
 The retro tweed finish makes this amp perfect for those players who love rocking that vintage Fender vibe.

-One tip with this amp when using the distortion sound is to turn the tone knob low, and the result is less fuzz more pleasing rock n' roll growl.
 Users report that using the amp with headphones is a joy and has the desirable knock-on effect of making you want to pick up your guitar more than ever.

-You'll love: The real vintage fabric and leather handle make this cheap as chips mini practice amp feel much more expensive than it actually is.
+You’ll love: The real vintage fabric and leather handle make this cheap-as-chips mini practice amp feel much more expensive than it actually is.

 Best Bits